 ORANGE COUNTY

-By: Andalmento.
-Sicolinti Con

-ter Name and Title: Teresa Jacobs, Mayor
+fu.
+Name and title: Teresa Jacobs, Mayor

-Date: 8.1.17
+ı Date: 7.31.18

-FID# 59-6000773

-DUNS# 064797251
+ı FID#59-6000773 CORTUN

+1 DUNS#064797251

-Include a copy of the designation of authority for the signatory, if applicable.
+I Include a copy of the delegation of authority for the e signatory, if applicable.

 STATE OF FLORIDA

-DIVISION OF EMERGENCY MANAGEMENT
+I DIVISION OF EMERGENCY MANAGEMENT

-By: St. Preparedus Bo
+E By: Prepared fam BC

-Name and Title: Michael Kennett, Deputy Director
+1 Michael Kennett, Deputy Director (by authority from the Director)

-Date: 185es 17
+26 G + 214 0

 - 4. Each Commissioner is responsible for assigning work to his/her administrative support staff and monitoring work habits and performance.
 The individual Commissioner is responsible for any needed discipline. - 5.
 Each Commissioner may approve salary increases for his/her administrative support staff provided: - a.
 A performance evaluation has been completed. - b.
 The salary increase would not cause the employee's salary to be above the maximum of the pay range. - c.
 Salary increase percentage is within the guidelines established for these employees (guidelines for non-classified service established annually). - d.
-Salary increases above the guidelines may be approved by the Commissioner in recognition of exemplary performance; however, the increase cannot result in a salary which exceeds the pay range. - 6.
-County Commissioners and the Mayor may elect to provide up to two weeks severance pay to appointed staff at the time of staff members separation. - 7.
+Salary increases above the guidelines may be approved by the Commissioner in recognition of exemplary performance; however, the increase cannot result in a salary which exceeds the pay range. - County Commissioners and the Mayor may elect to provide up to two weeks severance pay to appointed staff at the time of staff members separation. - 7.
 Each administrative support staff member will be expected to carry out all of the duties and responsibilities of the job description and be responsible for the clerical and administrative support for his/her District Commissioner. - 8.
 If additional assistance is required, volunteers may be used.
 However, such volunteers shall not give direction to County staff. - 9.
 The Mayor reserves the right to adjust this delegation of authority as may be deemed appropriate in the future.